connexcs/docs/docs/customer/customer.md

 The following is a descrtption of each entry found in the customer window:

 * **Customer Name:** - A name or unique identifier for each customer.
 * **Paypal Email:** The email address associated witht he customer's PayPal account.
-(This is releveant when using the IPN API.
+(This is relevant when using the IPN API.
 Customer can make payments directly through PayPal instead of using the Customer Portal.)
 * **Website:** The customer's website address.
 * **Status:** The customer's status, i.e.: